 The Railroad Unemployment Insurance Act provides benefits for qualified railroad employees.
-The Act is designed to restore part of their wage loss arising from unemployment or sickness (including maternity).
+The Act is designed to restore part of their wage loss arising from unemployment or sickness (including, for female employees, health conditions related to pregnancy, miscarriage, or childbirth).
 Payments are made for days of unemployment or sickness in a benefit year, which generally begins on July 1, to employees who had sufficient earnings in the preceding calendar year (called the base year) to meet the qualifying conditions.

 A day of unemployment is a day on which a qualified employee is able to work and available for work and does not receive any pay, is not disqualified, and has properly registered for unemployment benefits.
 Any calendar day on which the employee does not work solely because of mileage-limitation or work-restriction agreements or solely because he or she is between regularly assigned trips or tours of duty or because a turn in pool service was missed is not considered a day of unemployment.
-An extra-board employee can receive unemployment benfits between jobs if the miles and/or hours actually worked were less than the equivalent of normal full-time work in his or her class of service during the 14-day claim period.
+An extra-board employee can receive unemployment benefits between jobs if the miles and/or hours actually worked were less than the equivalent of normal full-time work in his or her class of service during the 14-day claim period.
 Entitlement to benefits would also depend on earnings.